bennothommo/wn-lazy-load-plugin/README.md

 # Lazy Loading plugin

-Makes October CMS pages lazy-load images by default.
+Makes Winter CMS pages lazy-load images by default.
 This uses the `loading="lazy"` attribute that is available as part of the [HTML Living Standard](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes) and is [available in all modern browsers](https://caniuse.com/?search=loading), except Safari, since early 2020.